 The town council may hear and decide applications for interpretations of this code as provided in § 34-265.
 Such applications shall not require a public hearing or recommendation from the local planning agency.
-Applications for such interpretations must be accompanied by the submittals described in § 34-202(a)(4)-(9).
+Applications for such interpretations must be accompanied by the submittals described in § 34-202(a)(4)-(9); the director may waive any submittals that are not applicable to the type of interpretation being requested.